Weak cosmic censorship conjecture in the pure Lovelock gravity: Introduction

-In Sec.~\ref{Sec:Lovelock} we briefly describe rotating pure Lovelock black hole metric and its properties.
-In Sec.~\ref{Sec:GB} we probe WCCC for pure GB rotating black holes for linear and non-linear test particle accretion.
-We end with discussion and conclusions in the Sec.~\ref{Sec:Conclusions}.
+In Sec.~\ref{Sec:Lovelock} we briefly describe rotating pure Lovelock black hole metric and its properties which is followed by the properties of pure GB rotating black hole in six dimension in Sec~\ref{Sec:GB}.
+In Sec.~\ref{Sec:Perturbation} we present variational identities for Einstein-Maxwell-Gauss-Bonnet (EMGB) theory to derive linear and non-linear perturbation inequalities.
+In Sec.~\ref{Sec:GN} we probe the WCCC for pure GB rotating black holes for linear and non-linear test particle accretion by applying gedanken experiments.
+We end with discussion and conclusions in Sec.~\ref{Sec:Conclusions}.
 Throughout we use a system of units in which $G=c=1$.